pmmivv/HA_Dashboard/README.md

   - number - Used for input_number
   - temperature - Used for temperature sensors
   - time - Used for input_datetime
-  - estores - Used for control covers
+  - cover - Used for control covers

 ## Variables
 Allmost every sensor state template have variables to define icons and states